Last updated on Jan 3, 2019 by Joseph Schultz

 We want to support each other’s content, as well as provide readers an easy reading experience, so add links to your articles when you reference other stuff.
 For example, if you mention another author, make their name a hyperlink to their author page, which has their collected work.
-If you mention another article, add a link for it.
-If you mention the EDHRECast, might as well make it a link to the podcast’s page or Youtube channel.
+If you mention another article, including and especially one of your past articles, make a link for it.
+If you mention the EDHRECast, might as well make it a link to the podcast’s page or YouTube channel.
 It makes things easy for readers.
 Adding links is super easy in WordPress.
 Use this button:

 All decklists submitted should be divided into sections: